kishankant/WhoIskant/README.md

-# WhoIskant
+# hello every one my name is k deo

-this is second line now i a kiran deo
+kjdab